PC Perspective Hardware LeaderboardSponsored by: Somebody

 The brand new Samsung 850 EVO certainly impressed Al and it will you as well.
-Incredibly fast and with a decent price the 250GB EVO drive will leave you with plenty of space after OS installations.
-If you have the extra money the 256GB 850 Pro is $120 and is faster, albeit not by a huge margin for normal usage scenarios.
+Incredibly fast and with a decent price the 500GB EVO drive will leave you with plenty of space after OS installations.
+You can trim down to the 250GB for almost the same price per gigabyte if necessary.

 If you really need a sound card for this build the ASUS Xonar DGX 5.1 at $20 after MIR is a decent deal and offers you more options than onboard audio will.
 On the other hand except for certain tasks, audio hardware found on modern motherboards will provide satisfactory performance.

 The Corsair Builder Series 600W PSU is on special and with its longer cables and 40A on the single 12V rail it will handle either of the suggested GPUs on this build.
 While it is not modular you have to make some sacrifices and function should always trump form when you are purchasing a PSU.

 Godavari just got a refresh, offering better power efficiency while retaining more or less the same performance as previous models.
 Josh took them and their new Wraith cooler out for a spin, showing that these still remain a great choice for a budget system, especially one with out a discrete GPU.